 At Southill we believe that a quality English curriculum should develop children’s love of reading, writing and discussion.
-We aim to inspire an appreciation of our rich and varied literary heritage and a habit of reading widely and often.
+We aim to inspire an appreciation of our rich and varied literary heritage and a habit of reading widely and often and through a complete book-based approach to our writing curriculum.
 We prioritise the teaching of reading and invest heavily in books and reading materials to excite, inspire and encourage all children to read for pleasure.
 We recognise the importance of nurturing a culture where children take pride in their writing, can write clearly and accurately and adapt their language and style for a range of contexts.
 We want to inspire children to be confident in the art of speaking and listening and who can use discussion to communicate and further their learning.

 We believe that children need to develop a secure knowledge-base in Literacy, which follows a clear pathway of progression as they advance through the primary curriculum.
 We believe that a secure basis in literacy skills is crucial to a high quality education and will give our children the tools they need to participate fully as a member of society.

 These aims are embedded in our reading and writing lessons and across the wider curriculum.
 We have a rigorous and well organised English curriculum that provides many purposeful opportunities for reading, writing and discussion.
 Reading is taught daily through a mixture of whole class sessions, guided groups and individual sessions.
-We use the Talk for Writing approach consistently across the school and also ensure that cross curricular links with topic work are woven into the programme of study.
 Our curriculum closely follows the aims of the National Curriculum for English 2014.

 The national curriculum for English aims to ensure that all pupils: